Wednesday, April 4, 2018

 - Internships – submissions in this category will be descriptions and summaries of experiences obtained during LC-sponsored internships.
 Projects may be presented as posters, and require the approval of faculty mentors.

 Are you doing human subject research?
-Before you present your results, make sure you’ve been approved by the Lynchburg College institutional Review Board (IRB).
+Before you present your results, make sure you’ve been approved by the University of Lynchburg institutional Review Board (IRB).
 More information may be found here.

 For more information about the Student Scholar Showcase, please contact Dr. Jason Crumpton ().